 Should I Repot My Succulent?

 If your mixed container of succulents seems to be outgrowing its pot, it’s time to replant.
 If your plants have been in the same container for months or even years, they’ve depleted the soil and have likely removed all the nutrients from it.
 So, even if the plants don’t need to be moved to a new pot, they will benefit from repotting into new succulent-specific soil mix that’s fortified with fresh minerals and vitamins.

-Even if you fertilize, changing the soil is important for all plants that live in containers.
-It is good for the plants to have expanded room for the root system to continue growing.
+Even if you fertilize your succulents, changing the soil is important for all plants that live in containers.
+It’s good for the plants to have expanded room for the root system to continue growing.
 The top portion of the plants grows according to the size of the roots.
 So, whatever the reason, repotting succulent plants is a necessary task.
 Make it one that’s fun by dividing plants when needed and creating an interesting display.

 How to Repot Succulent Arrangements

-If you’re repotting into the same container, remove all the plants as mentioned above and put them to the side until you wash the container and fill it with fresh soil.
+If you’re repotting into the same planter, remove all the plants as mentioned above and put them to the side until you wash the container and fill it with fresh soil.
 If no roots were broken, you may moisten the soil.
 Put broken roots into dry soil only to avoid root damage and rot.
-Leave an inch or two (2.5 to 5 cm.) between plants to allow for room to grow.
+Leave an inch or two (2.5-5 cm) between plants to allow for room to grow.

 Fill the container almost to the top so the succulents sit on top and are not buried in the pot.